Is Bucharest worth visiting?

 We are here to tell you that Bucharest’s safety is some of the best in Europe.
-Serious crimes are less common in Bucharest than other major cities in Europe.
+Serious crimes are less common in Bucharest than in other major cities in Europe.

 However, you might want to be careful when it comes to petty crimes such as pickpockets.
-The salary in Bucharest is much lower than many parts of the world, and an iPhone for them could be worth months of their salary!
+The salary in Bucharest is much lower than in many parts of the world, and an iPhone for them could be worth months of their salary!

 15. It’s Not Too Touristy (Yet)!